ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## Client-Initiated Backchannel Authentication (CIBA)
-Client Initiated Backchannel Authentication (CIBA) enables a Data Recipient to initiate the authentication of an end-user at a Data Holder by means of out-of-band mechanisms **[CIBA]**.
+Client Initiated Backchannel Authentication (CIBA) enables a Data Recipient to initiate the authentication of an end-user at a Data Holder by means of out-band mechanisms **[CIBA]**.
 The Recipient will send to the Holder’s `bc-authorize` endpoint, via the HTTP POST method with **[MTLS]**, a request to initiate an end-user’s authentication.
 The holder will return a unique identifier for the